Frinton-On-Sea Town Sign

 a.
 Speed limit

-Discussions regarding a speed limit of 20 mph throughout the town are on-going, but there is a proposal to enforce a 20mph limit in Connaught Avenue after the regeneration work is complete.
+Discussions regarding a speed limit of 20 mph throughout the town are on-going, and there is a proposal to enforce a 20mph limit in Connaught Avenue.

 b.
 Parking Restrictions

 For further information on Parking Restrictions, go to our FAQs page.
-There is currently a proposal that Essex County Council will enforce county-wide parking arrangements throughout Essex which could mean that Frinton-on-Sea could lose the advantage of the free parking on The Esplanade and in Connaught Avenue.
+There is currently a proposal that county-wide parking regulations will be enforced throughout all towns in Essex which could mean that Frinton-on-Sea would lose the advantage of the free parking on The Esplanade and in Connaught Avenue.
+Any revenue from charging for parking will not even go to Essex County Council as this service has been outsourced to N Essex Parking Partnership who will be the only ones to benefit from any profits; neither Local Councils nor local council tax-payers will benefit if charging for parking is introduced in Frinton.

 c.
 Traffic Lights